MohamedEmary/00-odin-notes/foundations/foundations-js/fundamentals-3.md

 Side Note: To check if a variable is equal to `NaN` you can use the `isNaN()` function.
 Don't use `variable === NaN` because it will always return `false` because `NaN` is not equal to itself.

-::: {.columns .ragged columngap=2.5em column-rule="0.0pt solid black"}

-For example this code will never print `True` to the \linebreak console.
+For example this code will never print `True` to the console.

-\columnbreak

 ```{.js .numberLines}
 if (Number("a") === Number("a")) {